A newer version of this documentation is available. Click here to view the most up-to-date release of the Greenplum 5.x documentation.

 - The absolute path of the data directory for the master host you are activating.

-- If this option is not specified, gpactivatestandby uses the value specified by the environment variable MASTER_DATA_DIRECTORY of the master host you are activating.
+- If this option is not specified, gpactivatestandby uses the value of the MASTER_DATA_DIRECTORY environment variable setting on the master host you are activating.
+If this option is specified, it overrides any setting of MASTER_DATA_DIRECTORY.

 - If a directory cannot be determined, the utility returns an error.